UNCOVER

 Experienced Clinical Hypnotherapist and Life Coach

-With over 15 years of experience as a Clinical Hypnotherapist and Life Coach, I have a long-standing history of supporting clients in reaching their wellbeing goals.
+With over 15 years of experience as a Clinical Hypnotherapist and Life Coach, I have a long-standing history of supporting clients in working toward their wellbeing goals.

 In addition to my clinical practice, I am a tutor at the NZ School of Professional Hypnotherapy, where I help train the next generation of practitioners.
-This role allows me to stay at the forefront of the latest developments in clinical hypnotherapy.
+This role ensures I remain up-to-date with the latest developments in clinical hypnotherapy and mind-body research.

 Focused on Stress and Anxiety Management